 |1||University of Central Florida||Orlando, FL|

 |6||University of North Florida||Jacksonville, FL|

 |10||Appalachian State University||Boone, NC|

-Please note that RN to BSN programs are different from standard BSN degrees.
-The RN to BSN is designed to be an educational alternative for RNs who wish to earn a four-year degree, while BSNs target students with no nursing experience.
+Please note that online RN to BSN programs are different from standard online BSN degrees.
+The online RN to BSN is designed to be an educational alternative for RNs who wish to earn a four-year degree, while BSNs target students with no nursing experience.
 For more information on BSN options, please visit our Guide to Online BSN Degree Programs.

 Learn more about what you can do with an RN to BSN and what kind of career opportunities you can look forward to with this comprehensive guide.

 Choosing An Online RN to BSN Degree Program